 Assisting school teams in the development, collection and analysis of data to provide informed, effective behavioral programming for students.

 Providing school teams with student crisis intervention support.

-Early Childhood Identification and Services
+Early Childhood Identification and Services Top of Page

 The Sterling Community School District Preschool Program serves children ages 3 to 4 who may have been identified as having significant developmental delays in one or more of the following areas: speech, language, fine and/or gross motor, social/emotional, vision and hearing.
 Children who may be in need of special education or related services are referred to Child Find for information, developmental screenings and possible referral for additional comprehensive evaluations to determine eligibility for services.

 The “mission” of the early childhood identification and services is a commitment to: